adeelahmad/adeelahmad/README.md

 ### The road here

-The ML work is built on top of years of doing everything below.
-All of this informs how I think about AI infrastructure, tooling, and what "running locally" actually means.
+The ML and AI-security work is built on top of years of doing everything below.
+All of it informs how I think about AI infrastructure, trust boundaries, and what "running locally" actually means.

 <details>
 <summary><b>🔧 Bare metal & virtualization</b></summary>